 Explore everything from print to new media at the fifth annual Design Show, celebrating the work of SAIC's graduating Visual Communication Design students.

-Graduate and Undergraduate Film, Video, New Media, Animation, and Sound Festival
+Graduate and Undergraduate Film, Video, New Media, Animation,

 Gene Siskel Film Center

 164 N. State St.

 Encounter the next generation of film, video, new media, animation, and sound artists as SAIC students present their thesis projects in this festival of innovative live-action shorts, animation, feature-length narrative and nonfiction works, and experimental digital and audio pieces.

 Download: Full Screening Program Schedule [PDF].

 Lecture by SAIC Associate Professor Randy M. Vick

 INTUIT: The Center for Intuitive and Outsider Art